 The original run was 20 episodes, one per week, which added up to 410 minutes.
 That version is now lost (and there are sources who insist up, down, and sideways that Pauline, some rope, and a railway did cross paths at some point in this cut).
 The surviving Pauline is a Re-Cut version made for the French market, which was cut down almost by half (214 minutes) and lasts only nine episodes.
 The series proved so popular that it was followed by a Spiritual Successor, The Exploits Of Elaine, in which Pearl White played a similar character getting into similar predicaments.

-Not to be confused with other films of the same name including the 1933 serials; the 1947 film, which a is humorous take on Pearl White's rise to fame, or the 1967 comedy based on the serial.
+Not to be confused with other films of the same name including the 1933 serials; the 1947 film, which is a humorous take on Pearl White's rise to fame, or the 1967 comedy based on the serial.

 - Adaptation Name Change: In the original American version, Koerner the bad guy was named "Raymond Owen."
 The French version gave him a German name.

 - Added Alliterative Appeal: Couldn't call it "The Dangers of Pauline", now could we?

 - Blackmail: Hicks pulls this on Koerner, but Koerner soon interests him in a more lucrative scheme to get Pauline's money.

 - In episode 2, Hicks and his goons kidnap Pauline.
 Do they kill her?
 No, they abandon her in a cave "to her unfortunate fate."
 Pauline frees herself, of course.